 Low Crest (ASW-Lo): If flow increases above 85 kcfs (i.e., during the spring freshet) and criteria in b.1 are met, the ASW will be changed to low crest elevation 618 msl (approximate flow 11 kcfs) and spill distributed in patterns for “Spring Spill” (Table LGS-7).

 The crest change from high to low will occur when the current STP forecasts inflow above 85 kcfs for at least 3 consecutive days, or if observed conditions indicate flow will exceed 85 kcfs before the next STP is issued, as determined by NWW Water Management.
-The crest change will also be based on the following:

-Review of juvenile fish passage at Lower Granite and Little Goose dams to avoid negative impacts to migrating fish associated with the crest change;

-Coordination with regional fish managers via FPOM.

 The ASW will be changed back to high crest when observed day average project outflow drops below 85 kcfs and forecasted inflow is below 85 kcfs for at least 3 consecutive days.
-The change will also be based on criteria in sections i and ii above.

 Comments: (listed from oldest to newest)